AyubsWrld/Zettelkatsen/02 - Areas/Philosophy/Existentialism/Scribbles Four.md

 - The Rotation of Crops.
 	- Chief Evil is Boredom.
 Two ways to do this
 		- Variety - simply search for something new -> becomes coring eventually
-		- Intensity - Requires a kind of disengagement from the external world so what one experiences becomes raw material for imaginitive recreation.
+		- Intensity - Requires a kind of disengagement from the external world so what one experiences becomes raw material for imaginative recreation.
 - For Kierkegaard, the aesthete is in a constant state of chasing experience in hopes of escaping boredom .
 - Boredom = Inexistence.
-- The Seducers DIary: require some form of investment, some form of commitment.
+- The Seducers Diary: require some form of investment, some form of commitment.
 ___
 Tags: #philosophy #existentialism